AdvancedCSS2024/idg1293-2024-oblig1-group10/documents/report.md

 Håkon started by creating the layout for the page "page-screenshot1.html".
 I first started on the top, and worked my way down.
 I tried to commit and sync my changes each time i was working on the project.
 I ran into some problems because i work on two separate computers, but eventually things worked out.
 For the grid items, i copyed the SVG code from FINN's site.
 It was an big challenge to get the icons to change color from blue to gray when hovered.
-Eventually, it kind of worked.
-Better on some icons than the others.. e.g. the car.
+Eventually, it worked with color. e.g. the car.
 Very nice "refreshing" my grid knowledge..

  The cards went pretty fine, and i had a pretty good idea of how i wanted to make them.
 Some difficulties came up, escpecially the "heart" button in the top right corner.